norcams/docs-enduser/docs/vgpu-upgrade-feb2024.rst

 supported until July 2026.

 The driver version on the hypervisors and the instances must match for vGPU to function.
-Therefore, as the NREC team upgrades the hypervisors, it will be necessary for the users to upgrade the driver in their instances.
+After the NREC team has finished upgrading the hypervisors, it will be necessary for the users to upgrade the driver in their instances.